angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Basic synchronous submission and the more powerful `submit()` function for asynchronous operations.

 All approaches start with a form submission event handler: In the template, we already used the `(submit)` event binding on the `<form>` element.
-It is always necessary to prevent the default form submission behavior by calling `e.preventDefault()` in our `submitForm()` handler method.
+It is necessary to prevent the default form submission behavior by synchronously returning `false` from our `submitForm()` handler method.
+Otherwise, the page will reload on form submission.

 ### Basic Synchronous Submission